AFA Alaska

 AFA Council 15 San Diego Facebook Page

-Since the base opened we have been using the SANFA Facebook page, this page is used both base information and AFA posts.
-Being as its easy for things to get lost with so many postings, Your AFA Officers started a new “Official” Facebook page called AFA Council 15 San Diego click on the link and like our page, there you can find all the latest news from AFA without having to search through numerous posts.
+Since the base opened we have been using the SANFA Facebook page, this page is used both for trip trading posts as well as AFA posts.
+Being as its easy for things to get lost with so many postings, Your AFA Officers started a new “Official” Facebook page called AFA Council 15 San Diego click on the link and like our page, there you can find all the latest news from AFA without having to search through numerous trip trading posts.

 Text Notifications from AFA